 DOG BITE MAIL CARRIER LAWSUIT AGAINST HOMEOWNER – MN ATTORNEY

 Our lawyers have represented many mail carriers bitten by a dog in Minnesota.
 Most times the injury is limited to puncture wounds, but sometimes it is much more serious.
 For example, we had one recent case where a dog bit off part of the mail carrier’s finger.
 It is very frustrating and irresponsible that the dog owner or homeowner doesn’t keep their dog contained when they know the mail has to be delivered.
+Our dog bite lawyers hold the dog owner accountable to pay compensation in these situations.

 One of our best dog bite lawyers recently came across this article from the U.S. Post Office about dogs biting letter carriers.